relay0dmin/Anti-Scam-0poration/README.md

-VETTING AND ONBOARDING (HIGH LEVEL)
+VETTING AND ONBOARDING (HIGH LEVEL):

 Initial contact via Tor.
 Provide an encrypted technical CV and a short proof-of-skill artifact.
 Do not include identifying metadata.